Dachshund: Size

-H. L. Mencken said that "A dachshund is a half-dog high and a dog-and-a-half long," although they have been referred to as "two dogs long".
-This characteristic has led them to be quite a recognizable breed, and they are featured in many jokes and cartoons, particularly The Far Side by Gary Larson.

 Eye color

 Light-colored dachshunds can sport amber, light brown, or green eyes; however, kennel club standards state that the darker the eye color, the better.
-Dapple and double dapple dachshunds can have multi-coloured "wall" eyes with fully blue, partially blue or patched irises due to the effect of the dapple gene on eye pigmentation expression.
+Dapple and double dapple dachshunds can have multi-coloured "wall" eyes with fully blue, partially blue or patched irises owing to the effect of the dapple gene on eye pigmentation expression.
 "Wall" eye is permissible according to DCA standards but undesirable by AKC standards.
-Piebald-patterned dachshunds will never have blue in their eyes, unless the dapple pattern is present.

 Temperament

-Dachshunds are playful, but as hunting dogs can be quite stubborn, and are known for their propensity for chasing small animals, birds, and tennis balls with great determination and ferocity.
+Dachshunds can be stubborn and refuse commands, especially if chasing a small animal which they have a propensity for.
 As dachshunds were originally used as badger hunters they have a keen sense for chasing smaller animals.
 Dachshunds are often stubborn, making them a challenge to train.

 Dachshunds can be aggressive to strangers and other dogs.
 Despite this, they are rated in the intelligence of dogs as an average working dog with a persistent ability to follow trained commands 50% of the time or more.
-They rank 49th in Stanley Coren's Intelligence of Dogs, being of average working and obedience intelligence.

 They can have a loud bark.
 Some bark quite a lot and may need training to stop, while others will not bark much at all.
-Dachshunds are known for their devotion and loyalty to their owners, though they can be standoffish toward strangers.
-If left alone too frequently, some dachshunds are prone to separation anxiety and may chew objects in the house to relieve stress.

-Dachshunds can be difficult to housebreak, and patience and consistency are often needed in this endeavor.
+Dachshunds can be standoffish toward strangers.
+A Japanese study found the Miniature Dachshund to have higher rates of refusing to move whilst on a walk, barking at outside noises whilst inside, barking at strangers visiting their home, separation anxiety, inappropriate elimination (faecal and urinary incontinence), hesitancy to approach unknown humans and canines, and aggression towards family members, highlighting the breed's stubbornness and aggression.

 According to the American Kennel Club's breed standards, "the dachshund is clever, lively and courageous to the point of rashness, persevering in above and below ground work, with all the senses well-developed.
 Any display of shyness is a serious fault."
 Their temperament and body language give the impression that they do not know or care about their relatively small size.
 Like many small hunting dogs, they will challenge a larger dog.
 Indulged dachshunds may become snappy or extremely obstinate.